Artists at HOW is a community of artists who contribute to HOW with their artworks. We would like to thank them for their contribution.

 *The TEOSTO license for the recorded & live streamings via the HOW website only.

-*Technical support for your recordings, editing, mixing, and live streamings.
+*Technical support for the recordings, editing, mixing, and live streamings.

-*Full support for you to produce your own work with your full artistic independence, and you own all the copyrights of your works.
+*Full support for you to produce your own work with full artistic independence, in which you own all the copyrights.

 *Visibility for your work by promoting on the HOW social media platforms and exhibiting on the HOW website.

 Helsinki Open Waves (HOW) does not broadcast any content that is sexist, xenophobic, homophobic, or contains any other form of othering towards oppressed communities or languages.
 We do not support any content that uses propaganda tools to promote a religion or a political party.

 Initiated in February 2019 by Erol Mintaş in Saari Residency.
 Helsinki Open Waves (HOW)’s performance & recording room is supported and located at the Cultural Center CAISA.